Agriculture, VetMed, and Model Organisms

 - No technical replicates required due to direct, digital counting

-- Sample multiplexing with PlexSet™ reagents allows you to profile 96 genes in 96 samples with one run, generating 9,216 data points
+- Sample multiplexing with PlexSet™ reagents allows you to profile up to 96 genes in 96 samples with one run, generating up to 9,216 data points

 - Lysate-compatible protocol for processing multiple samples more efficiently